• Skip to primary navigation

 Jump to Recipe Print Recipe

-Fried cheese curds are a Midwest pub staple that can easily be made right at home.
+Fried cheese curds are a delicious Midwest pub staple that can easily be made right at home.

 side shot of a basket of fried cheese curd with marinara sauce and craft beers in the background